tkurtbond/tkurtbond.github.io/posts/2008/08/02/gaming-career/index.rst

 more pondering `BD&D` for B10 and other B/X modules, and finding the `OD&D` `Caverns of Thracia`, by Paul Jaquays!

-road building costs in JG Ready-Ref sheets!
+Road building costs in JG Ready-Ref sheets!
 (PDF just as confusing as I remember printouts!
 Did Ray end up with them?)
+[2019-11-10: I ended up buying a new copy of the Ready-Ref sheets over the internet several years later!]

 parallel thread: tactile pleasures: card, bennies, status chips,

 custom poker chips for wounds, shaken

+.. [#basic-dnd] Boy, was I wrong!
+After the retro-clones started to appear, especially `Labyrinth Lord`, I bought the Moldvay/Cook `Basic/Expert` rules, and was pleasantly impressed.

 .. [#tnt] We completely missing out on the flexibility of the T&T saving roll system — not surprising, since we never saw any of the